oxidane/tmuxomatic/README.md

 * **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
 * **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges

-Flex commands use these and other basic concepts to expand, contract, or otherwise modify a windowgram.
+For more information, see the list of flex commands, or follow the demonstrations below.

-### Flex: Windowgram Creation Demo
+#### Flex demonstration #1 -- Create a windowgram from scratch

 Let's use flex to build a windowgram that previously required a lot of typing.
-Begin by opening the flex console on the session file `session_flexample`.
+Begin by opening the flex shell on the session file `session_flexample`.
 Note that flex will create the file for you if it does not already exist.

 	% tmuxomatic session_flexample --flex

 	flex>

-For brevity, the flex console is represented by a `flex>` prompt.
+The flex shell is represented here by a `flex>` prompt.
 Like tmuxomatic, flex is simple but powerful.
 For a full list of commands, type `help` at any time.

-We'll be creating a layout for cryptocurrency nodes, specifically Bitcoin, Litecoin, and Namecoin.
-We'll have panes for an installation shell (`1`), a disk monitor (`z`).
-And for each currency, a title and crash loop on top (`BLN`), and currency statistics on bottom (`bln`).
+We'll be creating a layout for cryptocurrency nodes, specifically bitcoin, litecoin, and namecoin.
+We'll have panes for an installation shell (`1`), a disk monitor (`z`), and for each currency: a title with crash loop on top (`B`, `L`, `N`), and blockchain information on bottom (`b`, `l`, `n`).

 Begin by creating a new window named `wallets`.